Main Topics > Special and General Relativity >

 To take another example, although four atoms of hydrogen can be used to produce one atom of helium, as occurs during nuclear fusion in the heart of the Sun or in a hydrogen bomb, the atom of helium actually weighs 0.8% less than four hydrogen atoms, the balance being converted into heat energy.
 This tiny "weight" of heat energy, however, represents about a million times as much energy as an equivalent weight of coal could produce, partly due to the prodigious strength of the strong nuclear force which holds the nucleus of an atom together.

-The same principle applies in reverse in particle colliders like that at CERN, the European centre for particle physics in Switzerland.
-In a particle collider, sub-atomic particles are accelerated to huge speeds and then crashed together, in the hope of creating new exotic particles of matter out of the massive energy dischange which results.
+The same principle applies in reverse in particle colliders like that at CERN, the European center for particle physics in Switzerland.
+In a particle collider, sub-atomic particles are accelerated to huge speeds and then crashed together, in the hope of creating new exotic particles of matter out of the massive energy discharge which results.
 The prodigious amounts of energy required to cause particles to literally pop out of thin air in this way is an indication of just how much energy is encapsulated within mass.

 In fact, mass is the most concentrated form of energy known.
-When one considers the equation E = mc2, the term c stands for the speed of light (300,000 kilometres per second) and this term is squared, which results in a very large number indeed.
+When one considers the equation E = mc2, the term c stands for the speed of light (300,000 kilometers per second) and this term is squared, which results in a very large number indeed.
 Thus, it may come as no surprise that applying the equation to one kilogram of matter shows that it contains 9 x 1016 joules of energy, enough to lift the entire population of the Earth into space!

 However, converting matter into energy is not easy.
 The nuclear processes in the Sun and in a hydrogen bomb liberate barely 1% of the energy locked up in matter.
 A black hole spinning at its maximum possible rate is much more efficient, though, and as matter swirls into a black hole, it liberates energy (as heat and light) equivalent to 43% of the mass of the matter.
 This is one reason why scientists believe that the huge energy output of quasars can only be generated by a supermassive black hole at its heart.